 All such stories begin and end similarly.
 The beginning is failing to understand the necessity of trademark protection.
 What value might a petty picture possess?
 It is but a few letters and lines, really.
 However, a trademark is a very valuable part of any company.
 It is part of a brand, which in turn, is intellectual property.
 And property can be sold or licensed.
-For example Google logo has its price, and it is $44 billion dollars.
+For example, Google logo has its price, and it is $44 billion dollars.
 It suddenly has become something more than just a colorful picture, hasn’t it?
-Behind every logo there is trust of people, recognition and an ability to purchase.
-It is this huge amount of trust that makes logo precious.
+Behind every logo, there is the trust of people, recognition and an ability to purchase.
+It is this huge amount of trust that makes the logo precious.
 If you feel you’ve got no idea of how to copyright a logo for free, this article is for you.
 And if you’re not ready to copyright your logo, it’s best not to create it as well.

 Is your logo worth copyrighting?

 Initially, you must understand the market.
 You are going to need some time and Google.
-Perhaps you are the one using slightly altered Samsung logo.
-And you were thing it was your brilliant idea, weren’t you?
+Perhaps you are the one using a slightly altered Samsung logo.
+And you were a thing it was your brilliant idea, weren’t you?
 Look through similar logos and correct yours before copyrighting logo and name.